cylondata/cylon/README.md

 ## Python Support

-TwisterX provides Python APIs with Cython.
+Cylon provides Python APIs with Cython.

 If you're building for the first time, you can use `--all` option in build.
 If you'have already built cpp and want to compile the your changes to the API,